AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

-The restriction "No_Uninitialized_Local_Scalars" can be used to instruct the compiler to check that every local variable of a scalar type (or of a private type whose completion is a scalar type) is initialized before it is read (copy-back of OUT parameters counts as a read).
+The restriction "No_Uninitialized_Local_Scalars" can be used to instruct the compiler to check that every local variable of a scalar type (or of a private type whose completion is a scalar type) is initialized before it is read (copy-back of OUT parameters and function result counts as a read).

 A read variable is considered to be local if either, the variable is library level and the read occurs directly in the elaboration of one of